BSc Human Resource Studies: People Management

 in your classroom

-Human Resource Studies: People Management in short
+Short overview of BSc Human Resource Studies: People Management

-Program and curriculum
+Program and courses

 Why this program in Tilburg?